CrevolutionRoboticsProgramming/NewCrevWebsite.github.io/README.md

     - Add sponsors
     - Have Nav bar color when at sections
-    - ^Maybe add small bar or smt under the text at nav^
+    - ^Maybe add small bar or smt under the text at nav^ -
+    - Fix the robot page carousel order.
+Should go 2009=A 2010=B etc.